tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/Articles/GetStarted.md

 Partial support for Polish, Dutch, French, and Italian.
 - **The Documentation** is extensive to assist your usage.
 Help texts are available on most forms, mostly of them in all fully supported languages.
-There is also an English onlt WIKI with more general content.
+There is also an English only WIKI with more general content.
-All documentation and appication code is *open source*.
+All documentation and application code is *open source*.

 ### Get a User Account
 To be able to login, you need a user account.
 You cannot register as a user your self.